Screening and Ongoing Assessment for Substance Use

 - Sounding comfortable with the questions asked, using street terms for substances and substance use.
 Example: So when was the last time you smoked any weed? may get a more accurate answer than: Do you use marijuana?

 - Seeking assistance when necessary.
 Clinicians who are uncomfortable asking questions about substance use and alcohol issues may want to delegate screening to another member of the healthcare team; however, physicians and mid-level clinicians are in a unique position as primary care providers to help patients with these issues.

 III.
 IDENTIFYING CLINICAL INDICATORS OF POSSIBLE SUBSTANCE AND/OR ALCOHOL USE

 Some common clinical indicators may facilitate identification of alcohol and substance use problems.
 Many surrogate markers listed in Table 1 can follow from other causes, particularly in the setting of HIV or HIV/hepatitis C co-infection; however, these indicators should prompt a screen or re-screen for substance/alcohol problems.

 Heavy smoking is often a surrogate marker of other substance and alcohol dependence and should prompt the clinician to screen in more detail for other addictions.
 Screening for nicotine addiction itself is also an important aspect of HIV primary care.
-The Fagerstrom Test for Nicotine Dependence has been used for this purpose and can be beneficial in guiding the patient and clinician toward appropriate therapy4 (see Appendix III).
-See Smoking Cessation in HIV-Infected Patients for more information concerning smoking.
+The Fagerstrom Test for Nicotine Dependence has been used for this purpose and can be beneficial in guiding the patient and clinician toward appropriate therapy.4 See Smoking Cessation in HIV-Infected Patients for more information concerning smoking.